Affiliate links on Android Authority may earn us a commission. Learn more.

 How to set up an Apple HomePod or HomePod mini

-Apple recently revitalized its HomePod smart speaker lineup with a 2nd gen full-sized HomePod.
+Apple recently revitalized its HomePod smart speaker lineup with a full-sized 2nd gen HomePod.
 If you’ve got that or a HomePod mini, here’s how to get it up and running in your smart home.

 QUICK ANSWER

-To set up a HomePod or HomePod mini, find a flat surface for it to sit on and plug it into the power socket.
-Hold your iPhone or iPad near when you see a pulsing white light on top, and it should detect the HomePod automatically.
-Follow onscreen instructions to complete the pairing process, including setting it up in Apple Home.
+3. Follow onscreen instructions to complete the pairing process, including setting it up in Apple Home.
 If your HomePod isn't detected, you may need to scan a QR code or reset it.

 JUMP TO KEY SECTIONS